McNeese visits Santa Clara after Johnson’s 30-point game - WTOP News

 Santa Clara, California; Friday, 10 p.m.
 EST

-BOTTOM LINE: McNeese takes on Santa Clara after Larry Johnson’s 30-point game in McNeese’s 127-65 win over the Champion Christian Tigers.
+BOTTOM LINE: The McNeese take on Santa Clara after Larry Johnson scored 30 points in McNeese’s 127-65 victory against the Champion Christian Tigers.

-Santa Clara went 12-5 at home last season while going 21-13 overall.
-The Broncos gave up 73.0 points per game while committing 16.5 fouls last season.
+Santa Clara finished 12-5 at home last season while going 21-13 overall.
+The Broncos averaged 17.3 assists per game on 29.1 made field goals last season.

-McNeese finished 10-2 on the road and 28-7 overall a season ago.
-The Cowboys averaged 76.6 points per game while allowing opponents to score 64.5 last season.
+McNeese went 28-7 overall with a 10-2 record on the road last season.
+The Cowboys shot 47.7% from the field and 35.4% from 3-point range last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.